Wafris/wafris-rb/README.md

 [Wafris] attempting firewall connection via Wafris.configure initializer.
 [Wafris] firewall enabled.
 Connected to Redis on <host from Your Redis URL>.
 Ready to process requests.
 Set rules at: https://wafris.org/hub
 ```

-### Trusted Proxies

-If you have Cloudflare, Expedited WAF, or another service in front of your application that modifies the `x-forwarded-for` HTTP Request header, please review how to configure [Trusted Proxy Ranges](docs/trusted-proxies.md).

 ## Help / Support